Navigating redundancy and restructuring: A practical guide for employers

 Restructures and redundancies can be complex to navigate – as well as exposing employers to legal action if mishandled, they can also take an emotional or psychological toll on both employers and employees.

-When can you recruit after making someone redundant
+When to recruit after making someone redundant

-When can you recruit after making someone redundant
+When to recruit after making someone redundant

 when-can-you-recruit-image